 - Transform a single USB-C port, with DP Alt mode* or Thunderbolt 3 technology, into multiple connections simultaneously, including triple displays** (one DisplayPort, one HDMI, and one VGA).
 Note: *Requires a USB-C port that supports “DisplayPort Alternate Mode” (DP Alt Mode).
 Not all USB-C ports/systems support DP Alt Mode functionality. **Requires GPU / graphics card to support at least 3 external displays to use all 3 video ports at the same time with extended mode

-- Supports Power Delivery 3.0 specification* provides up to 100W power to charge Laptops, Notebooks, and other devices. *Note: The computer and power adapter must support PD 3.0 specification, otherwise the dock will reset when power delivery is disconnected
+- Supports Power Delivery 3.0 specification* - Power delivery pass through port provides up to 100W power to charge Laptops, Notebooks, and other devices. *Note: The computer and power adapter must support PD 3.0 specification, otherwise the dock will reset when power delivery is disconnected, a power adapter is not included

 - Adds 1 USB-C data and 2 USB Type-A ports with USB 3.1 Gen 1 data transfer rate up to 5Gb/s to your computer